suejinkim20/data-matters-website-with-tinacms/README.md

     + new fields: path, startDate

-additional fields whose values can be derived from the existing content fields should be added at this step. that is, perform data massage at this step, during the build, in `gatsby-node.js`, not in the client, with React.
+additional fields whose values can be derived from the existing content fields should be added at this step. that is to say, most data massaging--especially computationally complex and reused derivations--should be done at this step, during the build, in `gatsby-node.js`, not in the client, with React.